Psychometric & Aptitude Tests Online

 A distinction must be made between aptitude tests and personality questionnaires; in personality questionnaires there are no right or wrong answers.
 Instead, the exam evaluates the main aspects of your personality, aiming to see if they are consistent with those required by the job.

 This type of exam involves evaluation of the candidate during simulations of situations they will encounter as part of the job routine's requirements.
 These scenarios are also known as assessment centres or assessment days.
 The situations are suited to each profession or job opening, including management tasks of all kinds and commercial negotiations, and enable the examiner to observe the candidate's behaviour and reflexes throughout each situation.
 These exercises can take different either individually or in collective forms.

 Situational Judgment Tests

-Situational judgment tests aim to assess your judgment, character and skills in different professional situations, such as conflict management, customer service and ethical issues.
+Situational judgment tests aim to assess your judgment, character, and skills in different professional situations, such as conflict management, customer service and ethical issues.
 It can be presented in different forms.

 In-Basket or Tray Exercises

-The in-tray/in-basket/e-tray/prioritization test is a type of professional situation test widely used by employers and during assessment days.
+The in-tray/in-basket/e-tray/prioritisation test is a type of professional situation test widely used by employers and during assessment days.
 It assesses your ability to manage different tools and situations that you may encounter in your future job.